 "The finest independent musician in America today"says Folk Music America about Bob Haworth, who toured for nearly four decades as a key member of The Brothers Four and The Kingston Trio.
 Today he lives in Jacksonville, Oregon, where he continues to entertain, write songs and teach music.
 He is also in the process of documenting his career in a book entitled "Tales From The Roadside."

-Bellview Grange #759, 1050 Tolman Creek Road in Ashland, is proud to present two performances of “Remembering The Kingston Trio” on Saturday, January 11th at 7:00 PM and again on Sunday, January 12th at 2:00 PM.
-The show stars former Kingston Trio member, Bob Haworth, who sang with the group from 1985 until 2005, and then again briefly last year.
-Rounding out the trio are local musicians, John Hollis (of Callahan’s Lodge fame) and Andrew Brock, a veteran of numerous regional theater productions.
+The Chetco Grange, 97859 Shopping Center Ave., Brookings/Harbor is proud to present two performances of “Remembering The Kingston Trio” on Saturday, February 8th at 7:00 PM and again on Sunday, February 9th at 2:00 PM.
+The show features former Kingston Trio member, Bob Haworth, who sang with the group from 1985 until 2005, and then again briefly in 2018.
+Rounding out the trio are local musicians, John Hollis (of Mt.
+Ashland’s Callahan’s Lodge fame) and Andrew Brock, a veteran of numerous regional theater productions.

 The Kingston Trio hit the airwaves in 1958 with their rendition of a 19th-century ballad about a convicted murderer named Tom Dooley.
 Captivating the record-buying public with a musical genre known as “folk music”, Bob Shane, Nick Reynolds and Dave Guard quickly became Capitol Records’ top-selling act.
 Over the next ten years the group produced more than a dozen Top 10 albums, garnered eight Grammy nominations and played to sold-out audiences around the world.